Version: May 9, 2022

 A simple test with two pieces of solid glass.
-On the left=soda-lime glass a.k.a. normal glass right=borosilicate glass, when submerged the right piece of glass is hardly visible while the left can be easily seen.
+On the left=soda-lime glass a.k.a. normal glass, on the right=borosilicate glass.
+When submerged the right piece of glass is hardly visible while the left can be easily seen.

 Now if you still wonder if you did everything correct, you might want to do another test to confirm that you have indeed borosilicate glass.
 The heat stress test can give you this definitive answer.
 Heat the glass for 60 seconds in a blue flame and then cool it down immediately by submerging it into a cup of cold water.
 Since regular glass is not able to handle this rapid cooling it will crackle due to the internal stress.
 However (because of it's much lower thermal expansion properties) borosilicate glass does not have these problem and will look completely fine.
 Below two images, one before the stress test and the other after.
 It now goes without a doubt, that the normal glass is damaged and the borosilicate glass is still fine.